skni-kod/Ram-machine/README.md

 Code documentation is [here](https://skni-kod.github.io/Ram-machine).

 # Program
 The ram-machine program is a set of simple instructions which can be executed by the interpeter.
 It should be provided as a text file using the `-code (PATH)` argument.
+It is important to note that the program parser skips all the spaces and newlines to avoid any unnecessary errors.

 The program should be written with lines of code described as below: